fytz0/ws/README.md

 ##Installation
 An installation script is included in this repository for ease.

-To install simply run `./install -i` in this directory To uninstall run `./install -u`
+To install simply run `./install -i` in this directory.

-Both of these operations will require root privileges.
+To uninstall run `./install -u`.

 ##Usage
 ###Writing a ws file